 The rollout of Fetch has so far been fairly subdued.
-The company has partnered with ISPs like iiNet and Optus to offer the box and the service, allowing the telcos to offer unmetered streaming for the entertainment services, while making it an appealing value add for bundled broadband services.
+The company initially partnered with ISPs like iiNet and Optus to offer the box and the service, allowing the telcos to offer unmetered streaming for the entertainment services, while making it an appealing value add for bundled broadband services.

 Also worth noting is that anyone buying the box outright doesn't get any unmetered content, even if they are an iiNet or Optus customer.

 Unlike traditional PVRs like the TiVo or the Foxtel iQ2, the Fetch TV box is small.
 Measuring in at 260 x 252 x 50mm and with no obviously visible buttons on the front of the boxy design, the Fetch TV isn't an eye-catching device that will form the visual centrepiece of your home entertainment setup.

 In fact, the entire device is designed to vent heat out, and thanks to an external power supply, it doesn't get too hot in the first place.